aphecetche/hugo-aphecetche/content/post/migrating-to-alibuild-from-alienv.md

 But to avoid wasting space and to retain all the information about my local branches (and being able to share that information between different working directories) I'd prefer use [worktrees](https://git-scm.com/docs/git-worktree), which should be the modern way of doing the equivalent of `git-new-workdir`...

 The worktree stuff is not completely ideal.
 At least I did not succeed to get let's say a bare repo and several worktrees (including one with master).
+The problem being that the bare repo is itself considered at master, so one cannot checkout a master branch in a worktree (could use the -f option to force when doing worktree add but then a pull in the master worktree with convert the bare repo in a strange state, i.e. a directory without a .git directory but a checkout = workdir...).
 So I ended up having the primary clone be at master and the other worktress at different branches.

 I chose the following simple naming convention transformation :